 We don’t really know why stuttering happens.

-One possible reason may be because there’s an error or delay in the message that a child’s brain sends to the muscles of his mouth when he needs to speak.
-This error or delay makes it hard for the child to coordinate his mouth muscles when he’s talking, which results in stuttering.
+One possible reason may be because there’s an error or delay in the message that a child’s brain sends to the muscles of her mouth when she needs to speak.
+This error or delay makes it hard for the child to coordinate her mouth muscles when she’s talking, which results in stuttering.

 Stuttering isn’t caused by anxiety or stress.
 But stuttering can cause stress, particularly for teenagers.
 A child can’t catch stuttering from somebody else.
 And a child who stutters can’t control it.